How to Run an Ethereum Node (Step-by-Step Guide)

 sudo chmod 640 /var/lib/secrets/jwt.hex

-To keep the data for each client organized, you need to create dedicated directories where Geth and Prysm will store their data.
+To keep each client's data organized, create dedicated directories where Geth and Prysm will store their data.

 Run the following commands to create the data directories for each client: